Memory Commands

 List

-kernle -a claire playbook find "API returning 500 errors"
+kernle -s my-project playbook find "API returning 500 errors"

 Show